rs3319/EE2-Mars-Rover-Project-2021/webpagesServer/ReadME.md

         returns the average x,y coordinates of each obstacle grouped by color.

 6. esp32-get-position-array.php:
         PHP Script called by the front end when rendering the rover path.
-Returns all the received coordinates of the rover accross its life-cycle
+Returns all the received coordinates of the rover across its life-cycle

 7. index.php:
         The main front-end user interface.